bevacqua/rome/README.md

 ##### `.options(options?)`

-Destroys the calendar and initializes it with the provided options.
-Effectively the same as calling `.restore(options?)` immediately after calling `.destroy()`.
+If an options object is provided, it destroys the calendar and initializes it with the provided options.
+Effectively the same as calling `.restore(options)` immediately after calling `.destroy()`.

+If no options object is provided, the current options are returned **by value**.

 #### Events